projectcalico/calico/master/getting-started/kubernetes/installation/app-layer-policy.md

 kubectl apply -f install/kubernetes/helm/istio-init/files/ kubectl apply -f install/kubernetes/istio-demo-auth.yaml
 ```
 >**Note**: If the error “unable to recognize” occurs after applying `install/kubernetes/istio-demo-auth.yaml`, it is likely a race condition between creating an Istio CRD and a resource of that type.
-Rerun the `kubectl apply`.
+Rerun `kubectl apply`.
 {: .alert .alert-info}

 #### Update Istio sidecar injector